crosscon/crosscon_soc/examples/tests/cs_hypervisor_uart_test/README.md

-# Test: CROSSCON Hypervisor with two guests that try to access SRAM at the same time
+# Test: CROSSCON Hypervisor with two guest VM's where each is using its own UART

 Here you can find a test that runs two guest VMs on top of CROSSCON Hypervisor where each VM prints to a different UART.